Sandu Tudor

 Sandu Tudor ([ˈsandu ˈtudor]; born Alexandru Al. Teodorescu, known in church records as Brother Agathon, later Daniil Teodorescu, Daniil Sandu Tudor, Daniil de la Rarău; December 22 or December 24, 1896 – November 17, 1962) was a Romanian poet, journalist, theologian and Orthodox monk.
 Having had an adventurous youth, he first became known in the late 1920s, when he contributed to the modern Orthodox revival, rallying with the journal Gândirea.
 Although a traditionalist and a critic of materialism, he was closely associated with the modernist scene, and generally supported left-wing causes.
 Tudor was also a scandal-prone journalist and newspaper owner, who faced accusations of slander and was avoided by his peers.

 From 1927, when he wrote his first akathist, Tudor made overtures toward Orthodox monasticism.
-Demanding universal penance, seeking to revive medieval hesychasm, he joined other mystics and writers in creating the "Burning Pyre" religious movement, and took orders in 1948.
+Demanding universal penance, seeking to revive medieval hesychasm, he joined other mystics and writers in creating the "Burning Bush" religious movement, and took orders in 1948.
 He was soon branded an enemy of the Romanian communist regime, and twice arrested for supposed political crimes.
-Tudor died at Aiud prison, a victim of torture and criminal neglect.
+Tudor died at Aiud Prison, a victim of torture and criminal neglect.
 His body was never recovered.

 Sandu Tudor is generally considered an unaccomplished writer, although his fusion of modernism and traditionalism has drawn critical interest.
 He enjoys a sizable following in the field of Orthodox theology, and, after the fall of communism, has been considered for canonization.